manbehindthemadness/Concortium/README.md

 ***Note: Define the concept of multi-DAO organizational units and the incentives therein.*

-"The strength of a tribe lies in its unity." - Genghis Khan
+"The strength of a tribe lies in its unity." - Genghis Khan probably